All Episodes

 The Senate shuts down a lot of conservative Republican initiatives in the House in the first place.

-The Democrats don't have a such a rule.
+The Democrats don't have such a rule.

 Why do Republicans do it?

-Because they wanted to show the Liberals they could be fair and nice when they were in the leadership and so forth.
+Because they wanted to show the liberals they could be fair and nice when they were in the leadership and so forth.

-But they are not the disaster that everybody is making them out to be.
+I mean, they shoot themselves in the foot in a lot of ways, but they are not the disaster that everybody is making them out to be.

 They ought to understand how they're being targeted to split the party and to cause Democrats to win.